stefan-baumann/AeroSuite/README.md

 ## BottomPanel
 A Panel that you can put - as the name suggests - on the bottom of a form for seperating some controls from the others on the form.
 When using Windows Vista or higher, it is drawn by the system via visual styles (`TaskDialog > SecondaryPanel`).
 Alternatively it uses the system colors to manually draw the panel.
 - [x] Windows Aero support (Vista, 7, 8, 10)
 - [x] Windows XP & Classic support
 - [x] Linux (Mono) support

+## CaptionLabel
+A Label with big blue text that is used as an caption, header or important instruction.
+The colors are either extracted from the system's visual styles (`TextStyle > MainInstruction`) or taken from the SystemColors class.
+- [x] Windows Aero support (Vista, 7, 8, 10)
+- [x] Windows XP & Classic support
+- [x] Linux (Mono) support